JGRennison/OpenTTD-patches/README.md

   * Improve scrolling rendering of link graph overlay on viewport and small map. (added in v0.25.0).
   * Add setting to automatically save when losing connection to a network game. (added in v0.25.0).
   * Station rating: track "last visited vehicle type" separately per cargo. (added in v0.25.0).
+  * Go to depot and sell vehicle orders. (added in v0.26.0).
+  * Order mode to lock timetable wait time against autofill/automate changes. (added in v0.26.0).
+  * Settings to allow placing stations and all NewGRF objects under bridges. (added in v0.26.0).
   * Various minor fixes, see changelog.

 * Translations
   * German (by Auge and Kruemelchen)
   * Korean (by kiwitreekor and TELK)

+* Superseded features
+  * Label threads with a descriptive name on supported Unixy platforms (added in v0.8.1), in trunk as of r27670.
+  * Add a 32bpp SSE2 palette animator.
+This is ~4x faster than the non-accelerated palette animator (added in v0.9.0), in trunk as of commit 17257b96.
+  * Increase number of available rail track types from 16 to 32 [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=74365) (added in v0.13.0), this is increased to 64 rail track types in trunk as of commit bf8d7df7, (added in v0.26.0).

 #### Caveats for loading savegames from the [Spring 2013 Patch Pack](http://www.tt-forums.net/viewtopic.php?f=33&t=66892):
 * This is not guaranteed to be bug free